 Any delays in identifying suitable collaborators and entering into agreements to develop and/or commercialize our product candidates could delay the development or commercialization of our product candidates, which may reduce their competitiveness even if they reach the market.
 Absent a collaboration partner, we would need to undertake development and/or commercialization activities at our own expense.
-If we elect to fund and undertake development and/or commercialization activities and additional expertise and additional capital, which may not be available to us on acceptable terms or at all.
+If we elect to fund and undertake development and/or commercialization activities on our own, we may need to obtain additional expertise and additional capital, which may not be available to us on acceptable terms or at all.
 If we are unable to do so, we may not be able to develop our product candidates or bring them to market and our business may be materially and adversely affected.